phidatahq/phidata/cookbook/use_cases/apps/sql/README.md

 # SQL Agent

-Let's build a text-to-SQL Agent for interacting with F1 data in a Postgres database.
+This advanced example shows how to build a sophisticated text-to-SQL system that leverages Agentic RAG to provide deep insights into any data.
+We'll use the F1 dataset as an example, but the system is designed to be easily extensible to other datasets.

-We use Agentic RAG to search for table metadata and rules, which are then used by the Agent to improve responses.
+The agent uses Agentic RAG to search for table metadata and rules, enabling it to write and run better SQL queries.

 > Note: Fork and clone the repository if needed